diku-dk/futhark/docs/language-reference.rst

 Apart from declaring a function with the keyword ``let``, it can also be declared with ``entry``.
-When the Futhark program is compiled any function declared with ``entry`` will be exposed as an entry point.
+When the Futhark program is compiled any top-level function declared with ``entry`` will be exposed as an entry point.
 If the Futhark program has been compiled as a library, these are the functions that will be exposed.
 If compiled as an executable, you can use the ``--entry-point`` command line option of the generated executable to select the entry point you wish to run.

-Any function named ``main`` will always be considered an entry point, whether it is declared with ``entry`` or not.
+Any top-level function named ``main`` will always be considered an entry point, whether it is declared with ``entry`` or not.

 Value Declarations
 ~~~~~~~~~~~~~~~~~~